 EPCOT World Showcase Activities for Kids

 Character greetings: Did you know that EPCOT has a ton of Disney characters to meet?
 World Showcase, specifically, is unique because you'll get to see characters in their countries of origin, such as Anna and Elsa in Norway or Mulan in China.
-As of April 18, traditional character greetings are back, and you can hug and ask for autographs again!
+Your kiddos will love receiving a hug and or autograph from some of their favorite Disney characters!
 You can check showtimes in the Entertainment section of the My Disney Experience app.

-Princess Storybook Dining at Akershus Royal Banquet in the Norway Pavilion: This is currently unavailable, but we mention it here because more and more dining options continue to reopen.
-This character dining experience typically offers breakfast, lunch and dinner.
+Princess Storybook Dining at Akershus Royal Banquet in the Norway Pavilion: This character dining experience typically offers breakfast, lunch and dinner.
 At least four different princesses make an appearance here at any given time.
-You're going to want to keep your eye out for this one to return.
-We are hopful that it will be back soon!
+We love the delicious food offerings here and the opportunity to have one-on-one time with our frog favorite princesses.

 Kidcot Fun Stop Stations: These stations are located at each of the World Showcase pavilions.
 Be on the lookout for the Kidcot signs.
 Your tadpoles will be given a Ziploc bag "suitcase" and a traveler card from each country.
 There's usually a sticker and an opportunity to color with markers, too!
-Disney has announced that beginning in August 2022, the Cultural Representative Program would be returning!
+Since August 2022, the Cultural Representative Program has returning!
 That means that your tadpoles will be able to speak with an international cast member and learn about the county they represent.
 The attending cast member might also sign the card and write a few words in their native language.
-So cool!
 You can begin collecting Kidcot cards at any of the pavilions, and you can start and stop at your leisure.
 If you collect all 11 cards, visit a Kidcot Fun Stop to claim your prize (shh ... it's usually a unique postcard from Mickey).

 Frog Family Tip: If you don't have time to color the cards during your EPCOT day, save them for something to do while waiting in line for an attraction, Disney transportation or for your meal at a restaurant.
 These are also great to take back to your resort as a wonderful FREE souvenir.
 Also, be sure to toss a small pack of washable markers in your park bag.
 (No crayons ... they will melt in the Orlando heat!
 You'll thank us later.)